OFFICIALHARI/Adobe-India-Hackathon2025/README.md

 - Apache 2.0

 > *"We don’t just process documents — we connect knowledge across them."*
-> — The Synapse Team
+> — The Xpert Mavericks Team